inaturalist/INaturalistIOS/README.md

 Setup
 -----

-We've just finished transitioning to cocoapods: `gem install cocoapods`, then `pod install`.
+We use cocoapods for dependencies.
+Install it with: `gem install cocoapods`, then do `pod install` in this directory to install the INaturalistIOS dependencies..

 You'll also need to copy `config.h.example` to `config.h` and fill in your details.